Aslam Rana

-Aslam Rana is a Canadian politician from the Liberal Party of Canada.
-He was elected Member of Parliament for Hamilton Centre in the 2025 Canadian federal election.
-He defeated the NDP after over 20 years of them holding the seat.
-He is of Pakistani descent.
+Aslam Rana is a Canadian politician and engineer who was elected as the member of Parliament for Hamilton Centre in the 2025 federal election as a member of the Liberal Party of Canada.
+His election ended more than twenty years of New Democratic Party representation in the riding.

 Early and personal life

 Rana immigrated to Canada from Pakistan in 2003.
+He is a civil engineer and holds a master's degree from Toronto Metropolitan University.

+Prior to his election, Rana lived in Mississauga, Ontario.
 He is the father of five children.

-Rana is a civil engineer, with a master's degree from Toronto Metropolitan University.

-Prior to his election, Rana was a resident of Mississauga, Ontario.

 Political career

-Rana was one of three new Members of Parliament elected in Hamilton, Ontario during the 2025 election.
-In Hamilton, the 2025 election also saw John-Paul Danko, a former city councillor, replace outgoing MP Filomena Tassi in Hamilton West-Ancaster Dundas and Ned Kuruc, a former mortgage specialist and entrepreneur in the cannabis, real estate and food spaces, narrowly defeat Chad Collins in Hamilton East-Stoney Creek.

-Rana received support from Prime Minister Mark Carney during the 2025 election campaign, who visited Hamilton Centre twice on campaign stops.

-Rana's victory was notable, as it represented the loss of a longtime NDP stronghold, previously held by MPs Matthew Green and David Christopherson.
+Rana was one of three new Members of Parliament elected in Hamilton, Ontario in the 2025 election.
+His victory was notable as it represented the loss of a longtime NDP stronghold, previously held by MPs Matthew Green and David Christopherson.
+During his campaign, he received support from Prime Minister Mark Carney, who visited Hamilton Centre twice.

-Following his victory in 2025, Rana stated that he would focus on housing and infrastructure in Hamilton Centre, drawing on his engineering background.
+Following his election, Rana stated that he would focus on housing and infrastructure in the riding.